Self-service account recovery

 - Don't set all authenticators on the Security > Authenticators page, Enrollment tab to Optional.
 Set at least two non-Email authenticators to Required.

-- To configure additional verification for the everyday authentication requirements of workforce users who must use multifactor authentication, use the Any enrolled authenticator used for MFA/SSO option: Go to Security > Authenticators > Setup tab, then click Actions > Edit for the Password item.
-Then select the Any enrolled authenticator used for MFA/SSO option on the Add Rule or Edit Rule dialog on the Password dialog.
+- To configure additional verification, use the Any enrolled authenticator used for MFA/SSO option: Go to Security > Authenticators > Setup, then click Actions > Edit for Password.
+Select the Any enrolled authenticator used for MFA/SSO option in a password policy rule.

 Related topics